needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 **Known issue:** The Accumulation progress bar is sometimes visible at the bottom of a frame.

 **Workaround:** Leave the [Game View visible](RecordingAccumulation.md#game-view-visibility) at all times for the whole duration of the recording.

+#### Jagged edges when rendering alpha with DLSS enabled

+**Known issue:** Nvidia Deep Learning Super Sampling (DLSS) does not support alpha channels.
+Thus, if you enable DLSS in HDRP Project Settings and you record a movie or image sequence through a camera set up for transparent background rendering, you might get jagged edges at the transparent area in the output images.

+**Workaround for upscaling:** To upscale an image with a transparent background, use [Temporal Anti-Aliasing (TAA) Upscale](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest/index.html?subfolder=/manual/Dynamic-Resolution.html#Choosing_Upscale_Filter).

+**Workaround for anti-aliasing:** To apply [anti-aliasing](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest/index.html?subfolder=/manual/Anti-Aliasing.html) on an image with a transparent background, several options are available depending on your context and needs:
+* Disable Temporal Anti-Aliasing (TAA) in your Project Settings and set up your Recorder for [accumulation](RecorderAccumulationProperties.md) with **Anti-aliasing** enabled, or
+* Enable Subpixel Morphological Anti-Aliasing (SMAA) in your Project Settings, or
+* Render at a higher resolution and use a shader to downsample with a filter (Bicubic, Lanczos, etc).